hindu-comm/weblogs/manasataramgini/2013/09/2013-09-11_the-basis-for-philosophy-in-science-especially-biology-and-religion.md

 of one of our great intellectuals, the polymath vAchaspati mishra, [as we have pointed out before](https://manasataramgini.wordpress.com/2010/03/16/experience-phenomenal-and-accessional/).
-Many other Astika and nAstika thinkers before him including shaMkara tend to show an element of this.
+Many other Astika and nAstika thinkers before him, including shaMkara, tend to show an element of this.

-Footnote 3: [We had earlier argued that this issue of science and religion being compartmentalized is not really applicable to Hindus](https://manasataramgini.wordpress.com/2007/07/09/western-generalizations-of-religiosity/ "Western generalizations of religiosity").
+Footnote 3: [We had earlier argued that this issue of science and religion being compartmentalized is not really applicable to Hindus](https://manasataramgini.wordpress.com/2007/07/09/western-generalizations-of-religiosity/ "Western generalizations ofreligiosity").
 Rather it was something unique to the mlechCha situation that is unnecessarily absorbed by Hindus who been cut off from their moorings.
 In essence, the so called science-religion divide can be simply